What's an Access Token?

 - Authenticating Institution ID

-The institution that is responsible for authenticating the user and institution that the user's credentials are associated with.
+The WorldCat Registry ID of the institution that is responsible for authenticating the user and institution that the user's credentials are associated with.

 - Context Institution ID

-- The institution whose data the client is requesting access to
+- The WorldCat Registry ID of the institution whose data the client is requesting access to.

 - One or more web services that the client is requesting access to.